gcrobinson/Wireshark/README.md

  <br /

     Summary: Now we can work with Wireshark and it's basic tools.
-You can view captured packets and also capture traffic
+You can view captured packets and also capture traffic.